 - This is an excellent way to put words to your feelings and to express the feelings without having a specific person or audience present.

-The rule-of-thumb with psychotherapy is that you get out of it what you put into it.
-Ultimately, you are the only one who can make the choice to acknowledge your problems and then to do the hard work of implementing lasting change.
+The rule of thumb with psychotherapy is that you get out of it what you put into it.
+Ultimately, you are the only one who can make the choice to acknowledge your problems and then do the hard work of implementing lasting change.
 You and your therapist will work to determine appropriate and manageable homework tasks that will fit your strengths and belief systems about the problem(s) and achievable goal(s).
-Once there is an understanding and agreement around the homework, your compliance with follow through and completion of the homework may be viewed as an indicator of your commitment and involvement in your healing process.
+Once there is an understanding and agreement around the homework, your compliance with follow-through and completion of the homework may be viewed as an indicator of your commitment and involvement in your healing process.
 Recent research indicates that clients who comply with homework recommendations have been shown to benefit more than clients who do not.
 If you are determined to have positive results from your therapy process and incorporate the necessary changes to improve your quality of life, you and your therapist can work together to develop homework tasks to boost the impact of your therapy between sessions and to encourage you to experience your progress on a daily basis.